BeehiveForum/BeehiveForum/docs/readme.txt

 You need web hosting which provides:

-  - PHP 5.1.0 or above
+  - PHP 5.2.0 or above
   - MySQL 4.1.16 or above
   - PCRE 6.6 compiled with --enable-utf8 --enable-unicode-properties

 1.1.1 Requirements Notes
 ========================

-- Beehive Forum requires PHP 5.1.0 as a minimum, but we recommend installing the latest PHP 5.2.x release where possible.
+- Beehive Forum requires PHP 5.2.0 as a minimum.
 For notes regarding PHP 5.3.0 please see "PHP 5.3.0 Support" below.

 - PCRE runtime compiled with --enable-utf8 --enable-unicode-properties is requried.
 PCRE support is OS dependent, please check with your host